ZeroToFullstack956/CommunitySurvey/README.md

 - A lucky draw 🎰 will select a participant who provided a valid email and a complete survey.
 - The winner receives an email notification 📧 and must accept the offer within 14 calendar days.
 - The free website design offer expires after 14 days from the email date. ⏳
 - Participation is free!
-This is our thank-you 🙏 to the community for their valuable feedback.
+This is our thank-you 🙏 to the community for their valuable feedback, raffle will be held at the end of the survey.

 ## 📈 Statistical Approach for Sample Size
 # - Target sample size for each group follows statistical guidelines:
 # np(1-p) ≥ 10
 # n < .05N or n ≥ 30
-# α = .01
+# α = .01  99% conficence interval

 - **n:** Sample size